Four Stocks to Play Our Changing Energy Landscape

 Over the next 15 years, incandescent bulbs will increasingly be found in museums – and nowhere else.
 LED lighting uses about one-sixth the power of incandescents.
 As a result, LED bulbs are quickly finding their way into new commercial buildings, highway lighting and residential homes.

 Cree Inc. (Nasdaq: CREE) has had trouble turning a profit.
 However, it’s certainly poised to do so as LED lighting use continues to grow.
 And it’s a great time get in, as shares are trading near 52-week lows.

 Next up… solar.

-If you’ve been reading Investment U for a while, you know that I’m a big solar fan.
-It is, and will continue to be, the world’s fastest-growing energy source.
+If you’ve been reading you know solar will continue to be the world’s fastest-growing energy source.

 Ten years from now, it will be unusual to find a home, commercial building or warehouse without solar panels.
 Panel efficiencies continue to rise, and soon energy storage will be part of every solar installation.

-My favorite long-term play is SolarCity Corp.
-(Nasdaq: SCTY).
-This Elon Musk-driven solar installation company is expanding at a rapid pace.
+SolarCity Corp.
+(Nasdaq: SCTY), this Elon Musk-driven solar installation company is expanding at a rapid pace.

 Over the next decade, SolarCity will become a household name and operate in all 50 states***.
 Even better, the company recently reported earnings that failed to reach guidance, sending the shares plummeting.

 Don’t Count Out Oil